Meet our volunteer managers

 International Volunteer Managers Day 2016

-On November 5th, we're joining forces with charities across the UK to celebrate International Volunteer Managers' Day - a global celebration of everyone out there leading and empowering volunteers to achieve amazing things.
+On November 5th every year, we join forces with charities across the UK to celebrate International Volunteer Managers' Day - a global celebration of everyone out there leading and empowering volunteers to achieve amazing things.

 Do you know an amazing volunteer manager who deserves a big thank you?
 Join the celebrations online and share your pictures and messages using #IVMDay16.